itismattei/raspMCP3204/README.md

 # raspMCP3204
-Sample codes fro Raspberry and MCP3204 AD converter
+Sample codes for Raspberry and MCP3204 AD converter.
+This code shows how to read converted value using Raspberry and wiringPi library.